yemisisanya/udacity-google-maps/README.md

 This project shows a list of Restaurants in Calgary.
 The project was built for the final project of the Udacity Front-End Development program.

-The list of things used to build this project is listed below:
+The list of tools used to build the project includes:

 * Google maps
 * Zomato API